WHY SHOULD STUDENTS AND TEACHERS WAIT YEARS FOR TECHNOLOGY?

 Provided more than 100,000 students in Ethiopia's Southern Nations access to cutting-edge technology over the next five years.

 Partnered to install 17 learning labs in primary schools, secondary schools, and community libraries.

 Brought more than 300,000 new books to school libraries.

 ET Learns has a special connection to Ethiopia.

 Betty and Bill Graff were Peace Corp volunteers with experience in Ethiopia as far back as the 1960s.
 This service started primarily as work in local school and universities, but expanded significantly over the following decades.
 In an effort to continue this legacy of service, the Graffs founded ET Learns – an organization dedicated to serving students and teachers throughout Ethiopia.
 Since those beginnings, we have delivered over 300,000 new books to school libraries.
 With the advent of electronic learning, ET Learns also started to deliver digital books and educational materials to the schools.
 As technology advanced, so did ET Learns.

-With these pioneer projects completed and being tracked, ET Learns then looked to the future.
+With these pioneer projects completed, ET Learns then looked to the future.
 Currently several active projects are being implemented, all designed to better Ethiopian schools using technology.
-Advancing with technology, ET Learns plans to use educational content servers, chromebooks, local intranet connections, and much more to provide Ethiopian students the twenty-first century education they deserve.
+Advancing with technology, ET Learns plans to use educational content servers, Chromebooks, local intranet connections, and much more to provide Ethiopian students the twenty-first century education they deserve.